Snow makes for memorable 'slop fest' during 1 of the most famous bad-weather games in football history

 In the endzone, Miami offensive lineman Jeff Dellenbach held the ball over his head.

 Immediately, referee Ed Hochuli gathered his three fellow officials to discuss what happened.
-Replays soon showed Lett and his massive 290-pound frame come crashing through the circle of Dolphin players around the ball, slipping on the snowy surface and accidentally kicking the ball ahead and through the endzone.
+Replays soon showed Lett and his massive 290-pound frame come crashing through the circle of Miami players around the ball, slipping on the snowy surface and accidentally kicking the ball ahead and through the endzone.

 "It's Leon Lett!
 No! ...
 Not Leon Lett, oh oh oh my," the commentators lamented for the blunder-prone lineman.

 "I knew the rule.
-I had blocked field goals in the past," Lett recalled two decades later in an interview with the Cowboys.
+I had blocked field goals in the past," Lett recalled two decades later in an interview with Dallas.
 "It’s not like it was my first time on the field goal block team.
 Maybe it was that season, but not in my career.
 I have been trying to think back for, what, 20 years now, and I don’t know what happened.
 It was a brain freeze."

 With a second try at the game-winning kick, Stoyanovich trotted back out on the field for a much more manageable 19-yard attempt.
-After spending a minute to clear away the snow for a new spot from which to kick, he drilled the football through the uprights to deliver one of the strangest comeback victories in football history.
+After spending a minute clearing away the snow for a new spot from which to kick, he drilled the football through the uprights to deliver one of the strangest comeback victories in football history.